 Because of the changing nature of the web, and the massive influx of advertorial and sponsored content in the last few years, Google recently updated its outbound link attributes.

 There are now three attributes you can use:

 Use this classic nofollow value when you want to link to an external page or post but you don’t want to imply any type of endorsement or pass on any of your ‘link juice’ to that page or post.

-Use the sponsored value to identify links that were created as part of advertisements, sponsorships or other paid agreements.
+Use the sponsored value to identify links that were created as part of advertisements, sponsorships or other paid agreements like earning affiliate income.

 UGC stands for user generated content.
 It’s recommended for links within user generated content, such as comments and forum posts.
 Thankfully, in WordPress comments and reviews, a common source of user-generating content for a food blog, are automatically tagged nofollow.

 Link building is when you earn links from other sites to your own.
 It’s one of the biggest factors associated with higher rankings in Google.